How and Why to Invest in Oil

 Market Fundamentals

 The global oil market is a force in its own right, as supply and demand tend to fluctuate sharply and unpredictably.
 There can be too much supply.
 Within OPEC, members don’t always follow through on the limits they agreed upon limits.
-There are also major oil suppliers, such as Russia and the United States, who are not OPEC members who may produce more oil than expected.
+There are also major oil suppliers, such as the United States, who are not OPEC members who may produce more oil than expected.
 That can cause high levels of supply relative to demand, which can drive down prices.

 Production Costs